 Specifically, COVID-19 shaped how patients interacted with their healthcare organizations for routine care and appointments: digitizing the intake process and other forms, allowing for online scheduling and bill-pay, two-way communication via text and email, and giving patients the option for telehealth visits.

 Telehealth was especially key to maintaining patient engagement during the COVID-19 pandemic.
 Studies confirmed a 20-fold increase in the rate of telemedicine adoption at the start of the pandemic in March 2020.
 The main reasons being patients’ concern for their safety and authorities promoting social distancing during the COVID-19 pandemic.

 Another effect was the widespread adoption of the virtual waiting room.
 A response to patients concerned about infection as well as the surge in telehealth appointments, the virtual waiting room allows patients to accomplish everything they would in a traditional waiting room in a digital format.
-Here patients check in for appointments, fill out paperwork, consume educational materials, and other tasks necessary pre-appointment.
+Here patients check-in for appointments, fill out paperwork, consume educational materials, and do other tasks necessary pre-appointment.